TsinghuaDatabaseGroup/Google-Scholar-Cleaner/README.md

 ### User Guide

-* Download the zip file "gscleaner.zip", and unzip it to get the folder "gscleaner"
+* Download the folder "gscleaner-chrome-extension".

 * Add the downloaded extension to Chrome